 (ii) Calculating GHG emissions from specified facilities or units.
-For electricity from specified facilities or units, the electric power entity must calculate emissions using the following equation:
+For electricity from specified facilities or units, including electricity that is deemed, designated, assigned, or attributed by a centralized electricity market, the electric power entity must calculate emissions using the following equation:

 $$CO_2e = MWh \times TL \times EF{sp}$$ (Eq.
-124-1)
+124-2)

-CO 2 e = Annual CO 2 equivalent mass emissions

-from the specified electricity deliveries
+CO2e = Annual CO2 equivalent mass emissions from the specified electricity deliveries from each facility or unit claimed (MT of CO2e).

-from each facility or unit claimed (MT
+MWh = Megawatt-hours of specified electricity deliveries from each facility or unit claimed.

-of $CO_2e$ ).

-- MWh = Megawatt-hours of specified electricity deliveries from each facility or unit claimed. - EFsp = Facility-specific or unit-specific emission factor published on the ecology website and calculated using total emissions and transactions data as described below.
-The emission factor is based on data from the year prior to the reporting year. - TL = Transmission loss correction factor. - TL = 1.02 to account for transmission losses associated with generation outside of a Washington state balancing authority. - TL = 1.0 if the reporting entity provides documentation that demonstrates to the satisfaction of a verifier and ecology that transmission losses have been accounted for, or are compensated by using electricity sourced from within Washington state.
+EFsp = Facility-specific or unit-specific emission factor published on the ecology website and calculated using total emissions and transactions data as described below.
+The emission factor is based on data from the year prior to the reporting year.

+TL = Transmission loss correction factor.

+TL = 1.02 to account for transmission losses associated with generation outside of a Washington state balancing authority, including electricity from a centralized electricity market that does not account for losses in attribution of energy to Washington.

+TL = 1.0 if the reporting entity provides documentation that demonstrates to the satisfaction of a verifier and ecology that transmission losses have been accounted for, or are compensated by using electricity sourced from within Washington state, or for electricity from a centralized electricity market that accounts for a two percent transmission loss factor in the attribution of energy to Washington.